How to Become an EKG Technician

 Consider Becoming a Certified EKG Technician (CET)

 EKG techs can become certified if they have at least one year of work experience or have completed a formal EKG program.
 EKG technician certification requires taking a two-hour exam that tests an EKG technician’s knowledge and training.
-The NHA and the National Performance Specialists administer CET certifications.
+The NHA and the National Performance Specialists are among the organizations that administer CET certification exams.

 EKG technician programs focus on the anatomy of the heart, physiology, medical terminology, caring for patients, and medical ethics and law.
 Hands-on labs teach students how to use EKG machines and perform the 12-lead placement, interpret EKG strip analysis, and perform EKG interpretation, including sinus bradycardia and sinus tachycardia.